Corporate deli hamper

 Condiment or spice90-150g jar or potCoated paperEmbossed border

-Allergen and ingredient information on a Personalised food gift
+Allergen and ingredient information in a deli hamper

-This matters because UK food information rules require named details on each item.
-The label must show the legal product name, ingredients with allergens emphasised, net quantity, a best-before or use-by date, storage guidance and a business address.
+This matters because UK food information rules require named details on each item in the hamper.
+Every label must show the legal product name, ingredients with allergens emphasised, net quantity, a best-before or use-by date, storage guidance and a business address.
 A custom label carries all of this alongside your logo, so artwork is laid out to fit both.
 We make no health claim of any kind on a food product.

 Where a producer states organic, vegan or single-origin status, that wording is passed through as written in the product spec.
 The recycled or food-grade status of a given jar is listed on that line's data sheet, so the figure you quote a client is the maker's, never an assumption.

-Promotional food packaging earns its place at a busy stand because a branded mini-jar gets picked up and pocketed.
-A 40g honey pot or a 20g coffee sachet with your label is cheap per unit at a few thousand pieces.
+A corporate deli hamper earns its place at a busy stand because branded mini-jars get picked up and pocketed.
+A 40g honey pot or a 20g coffee sachet with your label is cheap per unit at a few thousand pieces, and a small hamper of two or three reads richer still.
 It is light to ship and edible on the day, so footfall converts to a kept item rather than a binned leaflet.

 For a posted campaign, weight and breakage drive the choice.
 A glass jar needs a moulded pulp insert and a rigid mailer; a resealable coffee pouch ships flat in a board wallet and survives a letterbox.
-We size the outer to the grocery item so a single 250g jar does not rattle inside an oversized carton.
+We size the outer to the hamper contents so a single 250g jar does not rattle inside an oversized carton.

 Branded Tea Bags are a natural companion format here, since an individually enveloped tea bag carries a printed wrap that survives a mailer as well as a snack pot does.